 This is not a one-off case.
 An associate had a very busy Pet food business that was unfortunately raised by fire.
 It broke Peter’s heart and he never re-entered business.
 His customer list from the rewards card he had maintained allowed him an extra income bonus. ( lucky he had it all backed up)

 Before I tell you how to get a list together let’s look at some interesting examples.

 First of all, I run a message service for small businesses so I have close contact with a range of customers.
 I also mail them with ideas on a regular basis and many acts on these in innovative ways.

 The Loan consultant.

 Having written many loans over the years Mike had collected quite a few names.
 At this time interest rates were being changed on a monthly basis and it was difficult to keep up.

-Mike sent an SMS message to all his client every time the federal bank made a change.
+Mike sent an SMS message to all his clients every time the federal bank made a change.
 No selling, no coercion just information.